MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/change-user-storage.md

 As a global or SharePoint admin in Office 365, you can set the OneDrive storage space for a specific user by using Microsoft PowerShell.

 > [!NOTE]
 > For info about setting the default storage space, see [Set the default storage space for OneDrive users](set-default-storage-space.md).
-For info about the storage available for your Office 365 plan, see the [OneDrive for Business service description](https://go.microsoft.com/fwlink/?linkid=826071).
+For info about the storage available for your Office 365 subscription, see the [OneDrive for Business service description](https://go.microsoft.com/fwlink/?linkid=826071).

 ## Change the storage space for a specific user's OneDrive